-The definition of an `even' or `bosonic' fields offers no difficulty: they are functions on spacetime valued in a finite dimensional manifold, sections of a vector bundle, connections over it...
-All these objects have a precise geometrical meaning and offer no ambiguity both, in the physics use and in their mathematical formulation.
+The definition of `even' or `bosonic' fields offers no difficulty.
+They can be functions on spacetime valued in a finite dimensional manifold, sections of a vector bundle, connections over it...
+All these objects have a precise geometrical meaning and offer no ambiguity both, in their physics usage and in their mathematical formulation.

 An `odd' or `fermionic' field is more difficult to interpret.
-In physics, it is stated vaguely that it is an `odd function on spacetime', that is, in the simplest case, fermionic fields are functions with values in some super vector space (in its odd part) or superalgebra.
-However, physicists use properties of these fields that cannot be reconciled with this simple point of view.
-For example, it is assumed without further explanation that the `values' of the fermionic field in two different points of space time can be multiplied and the result is, generically, different from zero, which cannot be the case in the naive approach exposed before.
-It is enough to consider a one dimensional odd field to see that this description is not adequate.
+In physics, it is vaguely stated that it is an `odd function on spacetime', that is, in the simplest case, fermionic fields are functions with values in some super vector space (in its odd part) or superalgebra.
+However, physicists use properties of odd fields that cannot be reconciled with this naive point of view.

-There have been several attempts of properly defining what is an odd field and also a superfield.
-In one way or another, all of them would make use of infinite Grassmann variables.
-Sometimes it has been proposed to attach a copy of a Grassmann algebra at every point of spacetime, which seems to us a very artificial way of looking at the problem, mainly because, after all, one has to be able to take derivatives of the fields and then compare the fibers at different points.
-Needless to say, these hyperabundance of odd variables has to disappear at the end, since they are spurious variables that are called only to reproduce certain properties of the odd fields.

-In a more modern approach to supergeometry (\cite{dm,va, ccf, fl}) the paradox can be solved in an elegant way.
-There are extra odd variables, but these are spurious because they have a {\sl functorial} behavior: we will see in detail how this works.
-The only old reference where we were able to find an allusion to functoriality is Ref. \cite{sh}.

-Moreover, in some supersymmetric theories (we will see examples in sections \ref{algebraic-sec} and \ref{nonalgebraic-sec}) some constraints are imposed on superfields that defy naive descriptions: we will see that the use of {\sl superschemes} is necessary to provide an adequate mathematical framework for them.

-The paper is organized as follows: In Section \ref{evenrules-sec} we describe a theorem by Deligne and Morgan (following Bernstein), the {\sl even rules principle}, that will be the basis of our considerations.
-In Section \ref{sclarsf-sec} we first define what is a scalar superfield and relate it to the concept of superspace.
-In sections \ref{algebraic-sec} and \ref{nonalgebraic-sec} we describe in detail some non linear constraints (nilpotent conditions) that can be imposed on scalar superfields.
-These are constraints that have been used in some supergravity inspired cosmological models.
-We will see how the use of superschemes clarifies the interpretation of such constraints and allows to study their behaviour under supersytmmetry.
-Finally, in Section \ref{observables-sec} we comment on the interpretation of fermionic observables in the classical and quantum realms.